codecreativeio/codecreativehugo/hugo/content/blog/20190331213831-is-gliderecord-getvalue-the-king-of-the-string/index.md

 **Pros:**

 - Used in ~400+ Scripts in a Baseline Instance implies this method's use isn't going away any time soon
-- Always returns a string
+- Always returns a string, except in the case of the Wiki field type
 - Consistent script readability in all scenarios
 - Returns the expected 'true' and 'false' string representations for booleans

 **Cons:**

+- Throws an error on empty Wiki fields
 - Not ServiceNow's Documented method
 - May not be explicit enough for inexperienced developers

 This was the most unexpected part of the analysis.
 I assumed that if there were differences, they would fall in favor of getValue but that was not the case at all.
 Sure, this method is not documented by ServiceNow but it is extensively used by ServiceNow's developers.
 So unless ServiceNow imposes a major change, we can expect implicit type coercion to continue to work in future versions.
 That combined with the anecdotal evidence that I've been using this method myself since roughly 2011 gives me a fair amount of confidence in it.

-The biggest plus though is that it always returns a string.
+The biggest plus though is that it almost always returns a string.
 Empty field?
 That's an empty string.
 This simplifies type checking and gives me exactly what I would have expected from the getValue API's.
 Simpler scripts without the risk of TypeErrors.
 Now that's an approach I can live with.

-Controlling for the null and boolean values, Plus-Quote-Quote was consistent with getValue's results 100% of the time.
+Controlling for the null and boolean values, Plus-Quote-Quote was consistent with getValue's results nearly 100% of the time.

+That said, the biggest drawback is an obscure error that is thrown when a Wiki field is empty.
+The getValue and toString functions return a null value instead which is far better than an error.
+This appears to be an issue that is specific to the Wiki processing though and seems to be a bug rather than by design.
+Even though I failed this method on return values for this reason, I am more than willing to work around this one field type that I rarely encounter.

-That said, the one major drawback I can see is that plus-quote-quote is by definition implicit string coercion.
+One other drawback I can see is that plus-quote-quote is by definition implicit string coercion.
 That key word *implicit* means inexperienced developers may not recognize the syntax.
 Obviously, that is a hazard I am willing to take.
 Some may disagree, but I failed this method for readability on account of the number of inexperienced programmers who have asked me what the *+ ''* is at the end of my lines of code.

 ### String constructor

+**Updated (04/07/2019):** This section has been updated to reflect the findings presented by Kevin Gravois

 Example: